- How do I get my facility TRUE certified?

 Can we submit for an expedited review?

 Expedited reviews are available for an additional fee on a case-by-case basis.
-If you would like to request an expedited review, please write us 10 business days in advance of when you would like to submit for the review, providing the expected date of submission and confirming that the project team agrees to the additional fees.
+If you would like to request an expedited review, please write us ten business days before submitting for the review, providing the expected submission date and confirming that the project team agrees to the additional fees.
 This will allow us to determine whether there's a review team available with the capacity to accommodate your project on an expedited timeline.

 Can my project seek TRUE certification if it only occupies part of a building or property?